-All entry materials, including photos and narratives, can be used without restriction by LD+A, the magazine of the IES.
-LD+A will have reproduction privileges of photographs and scripts without charge to the Society.
 IES may use the projects submitted to promote the Society's programs and services.
+All entry materials including photos and narratives, can be used without restriction by LD+A, the magazine of the IES.
+The LD+A magazine will have reproduction privileges of photographs and scripts without charge to the Society.
+The Lead Lighting Designer must inform the owner and all others involved or associated in the project design of participation in the Illumination Awards program and that the submission may be published in the LD+A magazine.
+The owner's name and location may be withheld for privacy reasons.